CUET Environmental Studies Syllabus | Paper Pattern & Preparation Tips

 (i) Traditional Agriculture in India: irrigation systems; crop varieties; techniques for maintaining soil fertility; the impact of colonialism; Indian agriculture at independence - food scarcity - food import - the need for increasing production - the need for land reform; green revolution - HYVs - fertilisers - pesticides - large irrigation projects (dams); critical appraisal of the green revolution from the viewpoints of agro-biodiversity; soil health; the ecological impact of pesticides; energy (petroleum and petrochemicals); ability to reach the poorer sections of the rural communities; sustainability - the need for sustainable agriculture - characteristics for sustainable agriculture; techniques of water soil and pest management.

-1. Definition of the following terms: traditional agriculture, natural farming, organic agriculture, modern agriculture (use of hybrid seeds, high yielding varieties, chemical fertilisers, and pesticides), gene revolution (genetically modified seeds), and sustainable agriculture.
+• Definition of the following terms: traditional agriculture, natural farming, organic agriculture, modern agriculture (use of hybrid seeds, high yielding varieties, chemical fertilisers, and pesticides), gene revolution (genetically modified seeds), and sustainable agriculture.
+Irrigation systems.

-8. Basic principles of Green Revolution- Development of High Yielding Varieties (HYV); introduction of fertilizers and pesticides; mono-cropping.
+• Basic principles of Green Revolution- Development of High Yielding Varieties (HYV); introduction of fertilisers and pesticides; mono-cropping.

-11. Elements of sustainable agriculture: Mixed farming, mixed cropping, inter-cropping, crop rotation, use of sustainable practices of water soil, and pest management for improving soil fertility (organic fertilizers, biofertilizers, green manure, with two examples) and pest control (biopesticides).
+• Elements of sustainable agriculture: Mixed farming, mixed cropping, inter-cropping, crop rotation, use of sustainable practices of water soil, and pest management for improving soil fertility (organic fertilisers, biofertilizers, green manure, with two examples) and pest control (biopesticides).
 Integrated Pest Management (IPM); eating local foods

-12. Management of agricultural produce: Storage; Food preservation-different methods like use of low temperatures, high temperature, drying, canning, preservation by salt and sugar.
+• Management of agricultural produce: Storage; Food preservation-different methods like use of low temperatures, high temperature, drying, canning, and preservation by salt and sugar.
 Transportation of Food.

 (ii) Food: the twin problems of production and access; food situation in the world; integrated and sustainable approach to food security for the Third World.
 Food Security.

-1. Meaning of Food Security, need for food security.
-The problems in attaining food security - are those of production, storage, and access.
+• Meaning of Food Security, need for food security.
+The problems in attaining food security are production, storage, and access.
 An integrated and sustainable approach to food security for the Third World includes working for environmental sustainability and social and economic sustainability through land reform, credit support to farmers, market support to farmers, inadequacies in the present marketing system, and ways to improve the marketing system, improving access to food, ownership of seeds.

-2. An understanding that national-level food security may not translate into household and community level food security or long-term environmental sustainability unless the above factors are addressed.
+• An understanding that national-level food security may not translate into household and community-level food security or long-term environmental sustainability unless the above factors are addressed.
 Main features of the Food Security Law 2013.

 6.